 Music Lessons Improve Cognitive Skills and Academic Performance

-As you might know, this is of course not the first time that I am posting on my blog about the amazing impact of music lessons on intelligence, brain development, cognitive skills, success and more.
+As you might know, this is of course not the first time that I am posting on my blog about the amazing impact of music lessons on intelligence, brain development, cognitive skills, success, and more.

 Some of the blogs I am referring to, include for example:

-A new study apparently has been published, that further solidifies evidence that the study of music shows a significant impact on the development of one’s processing-speed and ability to problem-solve, think, reason, analyze, identify, understand and perceive knowledge, all commonly known as “cognitive skills”.
+A new study apparently has been published, that further solidifies evidence that the study of music shows a significant impact on the development of one’s processing speed and ability to problem-solve, think, reason, analyze, identify, understand and perceive knowledge, all commonly known as “cognitive skills”.

-This above study specifically targets children, but the findings also apply to adults.
+The above study specifically targets children, but the findings also apply to adults.

-Neuroscientist Richard Restak explains that someone who studies music, keeps growing IQ and memory into old age.
+Neuroscientist Richard Restak explains that someone who studies music keeps growing IQ and memory into old age.

-Richard Restak’s following DVD lecture (with work book) is a fascinating eye-opener.
+Richard Restak’s following DVD lecture (with workbook) is a fascinating eye-opener.

 Hit me up anytime at firstname.lastname@example.org if you have any questions, or if you would like to book a lesson.